KK Cedevita: Five Croatian League titles (2013–2019)

-The 2013–14 season started with big change on the bench, with the arrival of Jasmin Repeša, Croatian National Team coach who led Croatia to the semifinals of European Championships in Slovenia.
-Repeša had young but strong defense roster with one of the best young players in Europe, 19-year-old Jusuf Nurkić and 16-year-old Lovro Mazalin.
-With Bilan, Suton, Tomas, captain Baždarić and Babić from season before, team roster was stronger for occasional NT players Ante Delaš, Tomislav Zubčić and Ivan Ramljak and two strong Americans Nolan Smith and Allan Ray.
-BC Cedevita has won Cup Krešimir Ćosić, against BC Zagreb in the finals 86:68.
-In EuroCup passed by Elan Chalon, Charleroi and Oldenburg in the second stage, with Bilbao and Dynamo Sassari from a group, and stayed in Top 32 level regardless victories in Zaragoza or Istanbul over Bešiktaš.
-The club lost two games against Lietuvos Rytas, 83:84 and 75:74.
-But the best came latter.
-In great Final four tournament of ABA league in Belgrade, Cedevita defeat Partizan in front of 15,000 home supporters but lost in the finals from Cibona.
-This final is important because it ensured EuroLeague ticket for 14–15 season.
-The best came at the end of the season, with the first Croatian Champions title and great 3–0 victory in the series against Cibona.
-In 13–14 season Cedevita has won the new title in junior competition and became U–18 Croatian Champions.
+The 2013–14 season started with big change on the bench, with the arrival of Jasmin Repeša.
+He had 19-year-old Jusuf Nurkić and 16-year-old Lovro Mazalin, with main players from season before, and newly signed Ante Delaš, Tomislav Zubčić, Ivan Ramljak, Nolan Smith and Allan Ray.
+Cedevita has won the national cup.
+In Final four tournament of ABA league in Belgrade, Cedevita defeated Partizan, but lost in the final to Cibona.
+The best came at the end of the season, with the first Croatian title and great 3–0 victory in the series against Cibona.
+Cedevita has won the new title in junior competition and became U–18 Croatian champion.